ST PETER'S BROMSGROVE

 THE CHILD PROTECTION OFFICER

-The Child Protection Officer for St Peters is Mrs Bernadette Mackie.
-Bernie can be contacted through the sacristy and in complete confidence about any relevant problem or worry.
+The Child Protection Officer for St Peter's is Paul Reilly who should be contacted through the official diocesan email address which is : [email protected] and may also be contacted via the sacristy and in complete confidence about any relevant problem or worry.
+For full information about Archdiocesan policy and support for those abused, click here for the next page

 Website by Gabriel Media Limited